 Another thing to keep mind is that if you have a group that is ready to go and commit to a weekly schedule for a Legacy game, there’s nothing saying that one person has to front the whole price by the game.
 Have everyone pitch in.
 With a regular game, the owner can keep it and continue to play it with other groups, so it makes sense if they’re buying it for themselves.
 If you’re looking at Legacy games, chances are you already have a group of dedicated players.
 There’s no reason that one person has to shoulder the cost for everyone.

 These are just my thoughts on pricing.
-Some people won’t touch one of these games on principle alone and many people think it’s a cash grab for the board game industry to pump out the Legacy system to “force” players to rebuy games.
+Some people won’t touch one of these games on principle alone and many people think it’s a cash grab from the board gaming industry to pump out the Legacy system to “force” players to rebuy games.

-What do you think about Legacy games?
-We’d love to hear your thoughts on the genre as well as your favorites!
+What do you think about Legacy board games?
+We’d love to hear your thoughts on the genre as well as your favorite board games!